Mission Viejo Dog Bite Lawyers

 - Police now and then inattentively let their working cannines maul suspects or even bite people other than suspects.

 - Employers may be held responsible for likely injuries incurred by canines belonging to staff and used in the course of their work.
 The point for legal blame is simply based on being the employer, not on distraction.

-- Record the names of the dog owner or handler, and all witnesses.
+- Names of the dog owner or handler, and all witnesses

-- Take photographs of the wounds before they are treated and afterwards.
+- Photographs of the wounds before they are treated and afterwards

 The Mission Viejo Dog Bite personal injury lawyers of Bisnar Chase, have represented over 12,000 clients.
 With a 99% success rate our dog bite attorneys have aided clients with healing from their mental, physical and financial losses.